isomerpages/mti-gea/index.md

 notification: ""
 sections:
   - hero:
-      title: Green Economy Agreement
+      title: Green Economy Agreements
       subtitle: A world-first agreement that combines trade, economic, and environmental objectives.
       background: /images/STB_47454_AnnualPhotoshoot_Gardens_V1.jpg
       key_highlights:
         - title: About the GEA
-          description: What will be in the GEA?
+          description: What is in a GEA?
           url: /aboutthegea
         - title: Benefits
           description: What can be expected?